Abdisamad100/blog-website/README.md

 # Title
-Blog-web
+Blog-website

 # Description
-Blog-Web is a personal blogging website where you can create and share your opinions and other users can read and comment on them.
+Blog-Website is a personal blogging website where you can create and share your opinions and other users can read and comment on them.
 It also has random quotes that inspire the users.

 # Features
 As a user of the web application you will be able to: